All Episodes

 So I think that they will do whatever they can to maximize party power.

-If it means helping Trump fulfill his agenda, if Trump remains popular, they're going to be looking at opinion polls like you can't believe public approval polls.
+If it means helping Trump fulfill his agenda, if Trump remains popular, they're going to be looking at opinion polls like you can't believe, public approval polls.

 And as long as Trump's there at 50% or hovering near it, they're going to be on board.

-Don't worry, we'll be here guiding you through this and helping you understand on a daily basis what is happening in regard to all of this.
+We'll be here guiding you through this and helping you understand on a daily basis what is happening in regard to all of this.

 So Chris Matthews at PMSNBC referred to the Trump inaugural address as Hitlerian or Hitlerian, if that helps you understand.